Bachelor of Arts in World Languages and Cultures, Concentration in German Studies

 German Language Clubs and Events

 The German Club offers opportunities to socialize and practice speaking German outside the classroom.
 Members participate in a wide range of events such as Stammtisch/Kaffeeklatsch, games, karaoke, kegeln (bowling), poetry readings, watching movies and/or TV shows, and enjoying German food.
 A schedule of planned events will be posted each semester.

 Delta Phi Alpha (DPA) is the national German Honor Society; the local chapter is Eta Iota.

 German Language Faculty

-The German section is comprised of three full-time professors and a fourth member, Dr. Jolyon Hughes, who currently serves as Assistant Dean in the College of Arts and Humanities.
+The German section is comprised of two full-time professors and a third member, Dr. Jolyon Hughes, who currently serves as Assistant Dean in the College of Arts and Humanities.
 Beyond their duties in the classroom and within the section, all faculty are active and involved in a wide and changing variety of university, college, and department-level committees as well as many other professional scholarship and service activities.
 Faculty offices are located in the Interdisciplinary Academic Building.